-- 1. Unwrap bar tape and inspect the handlebar. - 2.
+- Unwrap bar tape and inspect the handlebar. - 2.
 Check frame tubes and fork for dents, cracks, or scratches. - Follow the bike's online service manual to reassemble or check your local bike shop for assistance.

 There are also special rules and considerations when shipping an e-bike.
-If you are not sure of what you're doing, see the supplemental Electric Bicycle Owner's Manual at www.diamantrad. com/bike-handbuecher/ or ask your bike shop to package your bicycle for you.
+If you are not sure of what you're doing, see the supplemental E-bike Owner's Manual at www.diamantrad.com/manuals/ or ask your bike shop to package your bicycle for you.